Meet the Farmer: Ivy of Manor Rock Farm on Lard Love, Ethical Meat, and Feeding the Hudson Valley

 Harri: That’s wild.
 Cows only give me about 18 pounds of fat for my tallow.
 Pigs are next-level!

 Ivy: Totally.
-And we use all of it—the leaf lard from around the organs, the back fat.
-We make sausages, pancetta, lardo, and render cooking lard.
-Cracklings too, but those are mostly snacks for us and our team.
+And the restaurant uses all of it—the leaf lard from around the organs, the back fat.
+They make sausages, pancetta, lardo, and render cooking lard.

-Harri: I mean, I've been to your restaurant and I literally licked the plate.
+Harri: I mean, I've been to the restaurant and I literally licked the plate.
 It's amazing.

 Ivy: We actually get that feedback a lot.
 People are like. . .
 “Can I just lick this???”